straubmike/TavernKeeper/apps/web/contributions/MAP_GENERATOR_DELETION_ANALYSIS.md

 **The map-generator-system can be safely deleted because:**

-1. Γ£à All dungeon generation is handled by `world-generation-system` and `themed-dungeon-generation`
+1. ✅ All dungeon generation is handled by `world-generation-system` and `themed-dungeon-generation`
-2. Γ£à All provenance/lore is handled by `world-content-hierarchy`
+2. ✅ All provenance/lore is handled by `world-content-hierarchy`
-3. Γ£à Geography and organizations are handled by `world-generation-system`
+3. ✅ Geography and organizations are handled by `world-generation-system`
-4. Γ£à The game doesn't have a 2D grid map (geography exists as event/lore entries)
+4. ✅ The game doesn't have a 2D grid map (geography exists as event/lore entries)
-5. Γ£à The API routes referencing it are broken (MapStorage doesn't exist)
+5. ✅ The API routes referencing it are broken (MapStorage doesn't exist)

 ## Action Items

-1. Γ£à **COMPLETED** - Deleted `apps/web/contributions/map-generator-system/` directory
+1. ✅ **COMPLETED** - Deleted `apps/web/contributions/map-generator-system/` directory
-2. Γ£à **COMPLETED** - Deleted broken API routes:
+2. ✅ **COMPLETED** - Deleted broken API routes:
    - `apps/web/app/api/map/generate/route.ts`
    - `apps/web/app/api/map/explore/route.ts`
    - `apps/web/app/api/map/dungeon/route.ts`
    - `apps/web/app/api/map/cell/route.ts`
-3. Γ£à **COMPLETED** - Updated `apps/web/contributions/themed-dungeon-generation/README.md` to remove map-generator-system references
+3. ✅ **COMPLETED** - Updated `apps/web/contributions/themed-dungeon-generation/README.md` to remove map-generator-system references
-4. Γ£à **COMPLETED** - Updated `apps/web/contributions/tools/master-generator/README.md` to remove map-generator-system references
+4. ✅ **COMPLETED** - Updated `apps/web/contributions/tools/master-generator/README.md` to remove map-generator-system references
-5. Γ£à **COMPLETED** - Verified no other systems depend on map-generator-system
+5. ✅ **COMPLETED** - Verified no other systems depend on map-generator-system

 ## Deletion Summary

-**Status:** Γ£à Successfully deleted
+**Status:** ✅ Successfully deleted

 All references to map-generator-system have been removed or cleaned up.
 The system's functionality is fully covered by:
 - `world-generation-system` (dungeons, geography, organizations)